dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 ## Introduction

-This is a transcribe with some modifications of the discussion we had for the podcast [FetaReport](www.fetareport.gr).
-With the original content in Greek, we thought that it might be good to release our content for an international audience.
-If you think that such content would be of interest to you even if spoken with funny accents, please reach out to us or leave a comment here so that we will be able to react to your feedback and start recording in English.
+This is a transcribe with some modifications of the discussion we had on an episode of  [FetaReport](www.fetareport.gr).
+Although the original content is in Greek, we thought that it might be good to release our content for an international audience.
+If you think that such content would be of interest to you even if spoken with funny accents, please reach out to us or leave a comment here so that we will react to your feedback and start recording in English or blog more.

-It is important to note that there is no perfect job, that a red flag for one green for another and that also what one wants from a job depends on personality, lifestyle, stages in life (e.g.: single, married, family) or in one word: circumstance.
-With that in mind a "we work all day long" signal might be a red flag for a family man but a "wow I will learn a lot" for a young single person who wants to acquire experience.
+It is important to note that there is no perfect job.
+What constitutes a red flag for one, might be a green flag for another.
+Also, what one wants from a job depends on personality, lifestyle, stages in life (e.g.: single, married, family) or in one word: circumstance.

+With that in mind a "we work all day long" signal might be a red flag for a family man but a "Wow, will learn a lot" for a beginner eager to acquire experience.

 Hope this article will help make you feel a little bit more prepared for your next job hunt or at least entertain you.